authgear/authgear-server/docs/specs/oidc-sso-device.md

       - Revoke all refresh tokens associated with the same device grant id

 - Configuration

   - `x_device_sso_group` was added to `oauth.clients`
   - When `x_device_sso_group` is not empty, the client can participate in device SSO.
   - Only clients with the same value in `x_device_sso_group` can share authentication session.

+- Session listing
+  - Combining Sessions
+    - Both the settings page, admin API and Portal combine sessions in the same way
+    - Refresh tokens associated to the same device grant id will be combined into a single entry.
+Since revoking one of them will also revoke the others.
+The entry will be shown as a single entry without grouping.
+    - The sessions that cannot be combined will be listed separately without grouping.
+(Refresh tokens with `device_sso_enabled=false`)

 ### Web